 As long as you aren't pregnant, you can start taking the minipill at any time — ideally on the first day of your menstrual period.
-Your health care provider might recommend using a backup method of birth control, such as a male condom, for the first seven days after you start taking the minipill.
+Your health care provider might recommend using a backup method of birth control, such as a male condom, for the first two days after you start taking the minipill.
 You might be able to skip the backup birth control if you start taking the minipill:

 - During the first five days of your period

 - Between six weeks and six months after giving birth if you are fully or nearly fully breast-feeding and haven't had a period

 - Within the first 21 days after giving birth if you're not breast-feeding

 - The day after you stop using another hormonal method of contraception

 - Immediately after an abortion

 If you're switching from a combination birth control pill to the minipill, start taking the minipill the day after you take your last active combination birth control pill.